paritytech/xcm-docs/src/overview/architecture.md

 ## Pallet

-The XCM pallet is a FRAME pallet that can be used to execute XCMs (Cross-Consensus Messages) or send them.
+The XCM pallet is a FRAME pallet that can be used to execute XCMs locally or send them to a different system.
 It also has extrinsics for specific use cases such as teleporting assets or doing reserve asset transfers, which we'll talk about later.
+It's the glue between XCM and FRAME, which is highly used in the Polkadot ecosystem.

 ## Simulator

-The simulator allows for testing XCM programs needing to do it in production.
+The simulator allows for testing XCMs fast, without needing to boot up several different nodes in a network, or test in production.
 It's a very useful tool which we'll use later to build and test different XCMs.